graft-project/LYRA/README.md

 LYRA is attempting to combine the best ideas and technologies currently available in crypto space, such as delegated proof of stake, sharding, and CryptoNote, and apply them to the tokenized financial payment network space.

+Lyra uses the latest techniques in DAG-style blocklist/blockchain design, supporting mobile wallets that don’t need “web wallet” implementations and getting rid of the TPS bottlenecks in the process.
+In fact Lyra possesses a lot of unique and interesting characteristics that make it a perfect fit for a lot of token implementations that benefit from point-of-sale compatibility.

+- DAG-style chain collection / blocklist architecture
+- Super Light Clients / Wallets
+- Fungible and Non-fungible Tokens
+- Pre-programmed Smart Contracts
+- Instant Transactions
+- Built-in Instant Token Exchange Capability
+- Compatible with Point of Sale
+- Flexible Transaction Fee Structure

 ### Functional Devnet with binaries are coming mid September 2019